oie-mines-paristech/RTE_scenarios/README.md

 IAM scenario compatibility
 ---------------------------
 The user can couple each French scenario with a global scenario (IAM) provided by premise.\
+See the [`dedicated section on premise documentation`](https://premise.readthedocs.io/en/latest/introduction.html#choosing-the-right-iam) to choose IAM scenarios.\
 The available IAM scenarios provided by premise can be explored [`here`](https://premisedash-6f5a0259c487.herokuapp.com/)\
 The choice of IAM scenario is under the responsability of the user of this repository.
 However, the authors highlight the fact that the impact results highly depends on the IAM scenario chosen.
 The authors advice to couple the scenarios with RCP 4.5 scenarios or with scenarios whose temperature increase are similar to RCP 4.5 scenarios, as it is mentioned in RTE study that the scenarios are compatible with RCP4.5 scenarios.